 Skin Checks and Cancer Screening

-Dermatologist Keith Llewellyn MD and Sean Fisher PA-C routinely perform skin checks and cancer screenings for early detection of skin cancers and atypical moles.
+Dermatologist Keith Llewellyn MD and our physician assistant (PA-C) routinely perform skin checks and cancer screenings for early detection of skin cancers and atypical moles.
 Skin cancer is the most common type of cancer in the United States.
 There are many types of skin cancers including, Basal Cell Carcinoma (BCC), Squamous Cell Carcinoma (SCC), and Melanoma.
 With early detection and proper treatment, the cure rate for BCC, SCC and Melanoma can exceed 95%.

 How It Helps